onkelbeh/HomeAssistantRepository/README.md

   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * a bunch of OneWire and I2C Sensors (mostly via MQTT) and
 * ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
 * ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
-I formerly used it to avoid some serious design problems in Tasmota, but since i use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.
+I formerly used it to avoid some serious design problems in Tasmota, but since I use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.
 * Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, it's firmware will be replaced with Otto Winter's ESPHome.
   * Sonoff S20
   * Sonoff Pow R2